GilDev/InvenTree/docs/docs/part/part.md

 ## Part Attributes

 Each *Part* defined in the database provides a number of different attributes which determine how that part can be used.
-Configuring these attributes for a given part will impact the available functions that can be perform on (or using) that part).
+Configuring these attributes for a given part will impact the available functions that can be performed on (or using) that part.

 ### Virtual